 VXLAN is L2 extension technology over a shared Layer 3 underlay infrastructure.

 As briefly as possible (as this will be covered in more detail throughout), VXLAN will encapsulate the MAC address in a VXLAN header or tunnel (tunnels need an end-point, which is why you have VTEPs – VXLAN Tunnel End Points).
-From there traffic between end hosts in the same VNI (the virtual network you are in) needs to tunneled through the L3 underlay network, which means that VTEP devices for a given VNI need to be able tunnel MAC addresses to other end hosts in this VNI over Layer 3.
+From there, traffic between end hosts in the same VNI (the virtual network you are in) needs to be tunneled through the L3 underlay network, which means that VTEP devices for a given VNI need to be able tunnel MAC addresses to other end hosts in this VNI over Layer 3.
 You can now also use MP-BGP to augment this and get some extra advantages when connecting Data Centres over L3.

 If the above all sounds like gobbledy-gook, hang in there.
 Let’s go back a few steps and try to make things get a little clearer below.